Creating content that’s relevant to your users is a big part of what makes a content strategy successful.

 So if you were stumped about what other topics and search terms to add to your content strategy, look no further.
-In this way, Google Trends can help you brainstorm new topics to add to your editorial pipeline.
+In this way, Google Trends can help you brainstorm new topics to add to your editorial calendar.

 Distinguish between keywords with different meanings

 Not a problem.
 You can gauge the interest of your keyword in a specific field by toggling the appropriate category.

 For instance, “lion” could refer to the 2016 film starring Dev Patel and Nicole Kidman, or the savannah-dwelling mammal in the cat family.
 To better parse out Google’s search data on these two different queries, you can adjust the category to “Movie” or “Pets & Animals.”

 In case you didn’t think it’d make a difference, check out the search data charts below.